Current News

 Preparing for another season

-The community garden looked beautiful this year.
-A dedicated group spent a good portion of their Saturdays working their plots.
-For those who have already signed up, congratulations, the garden was great.
-For those still thinking about it, contact the garden group to be involved next year or to answer questions.
+The community garden looked beautiful last year.
+A dedicated group spent a good portion of their Saturdays working their plot.
+For those still thinking about it, contact the garden group to be involved this year or to answer questions.
 They can be reached by e-mail at: garden.group@argyllcl.ab.ca.

 If you spot anything suspicious regarding the garden you are welcome to report it to us.
 Call Dave Trautman at 780.966.9310 and he will check it out.
 We hope the security of the garden is helped by the many houses which have a clear view of it and the many people who walk the creekside or commute on bikes through the area.